MeshanKhosla/Meshan-Khosla-Portfolio/src/pages/blog/redis-union-find.md

 ## Disjoint Sets / Union Find

-First we need to understand what a disjoint set aka a Union Find data structure is.
+First, we need to understand what a disjoint set, also known as a Union Find data structure, is.
 The two are synonymous, so I'll refer to it as `Union Find` for the rest of this post.

 The interface for Union Find is very simple: